 Nursing homes are supposed to be safe, engaging communities for elderly people to enjoy a high quality of life.
-Because many of the residents in a long term care facility require healthcare and help with everyday tasks, they can be taken advantage of or mistreated.
+Because many of the residents in a long-term care facility require medical care and help with everyday tasks, they can be taken advantage of or mistreated.
 No one deserves to live in a place that doesn’t provide the best care and environment.
 Filing a claim against the facility is an emotional and difficult thing to do, but you can get help from the Little Rock nursing home abuse lawyers from McMath Woods P.A.

 McMath Woods P.A. is dedicated to helping victims of elder abuse and their families.
 We will make sure your loved one’s rights are defended and they get the justice they deserve.

 How Often Does Abuse Occur in Arkansas’ Nursing Homes?

 Arkansas has a population of nearly three million.
 More than 20 percent of those residents are 60 years of age or older, and 10 percent of those individuals are considered low income.
 If there comes a time that they need to enter into assisted living or a long-term care facility like a nursing home, they may not be able to pay for a facility that treats its residents fairly and properly.

 Across the country, the National Center on Elder Abuse (NCEA) reports that the prevalence of elder abuse is around ten percent; however, it’s also known that elder abuse is highly unreported.
 This makes it difficult to determine just how often nursing home mistreatment occurs.